Living With Type 1 Diabetes

 What is HbA1c?

-When you check your blood glucose level (BGL) with blood glucose meter (finger pricks), a continuous glucose monitor (CGM) or flash glucose monitor (flash GM), you’re measuring how many molecules (or mmol) of glucose are in your blood stream right then.
+When you check your blood glucose level (BGL) with a blood glucose meter (finger pricks), continuous glucose monitor (CGM) or flash glucose monitor (flash GM), you’re measuring how many molecules (or mmol) of glucose are in your blood stream right then.

 The glucose in your blood stream attaches itself to the haemoglobin part of your red blood cells – and that’s what’s called glycated haemoglobin, or HbA1c.
 If there’s a lot of glucose in your blood stream, this will result in a higher number of haemoglobin with glucose attached.

 HbA1c measurements can be reported as percentages (HbA1c as a percentage of total haemoglobin) or the scientific unit of mmol/mol (millimoles HbA1c per mole of total haemoglobin).
+Medicare offers a subsidy, allowing you to have the test up to four times within a year.

 What HbA1c result should I aim for?

-Over time, your targets may need to change, so make sure you discuss what your target should be with your diabetes team
+Over time, your targets may need to change, so make sure you discuss what your target should be with your diabetes team.

 HbA1c conversion chart from HbA1c % to system international (SI) units